venenux/venenuxdebs2/HACKING.md

 # venenux repositories for older releases

-PLEAE READ [README.md](README.md), this is a VenenuX repositories for first generation of modern computers, means this repository its for 64bit systems and older debians/venenux.
+PLEAE READ [README.md](README.md), this is a VenenuX repositories for first generation of modern computers, means its for 32bit and 64bit systems and not so older Debian's/VenenuX's, mostly, Debian 7, Debian 8 and Debian 9.

 **Do you want more modern ones? theck http://venenux.github.io/venenux2/ repository for Debian 10/11/12!**